-After 65 powder days during the season, Val d'Isere had a 're-opening' of non-glacier pistes and lifts in June for the first time in its 82 year history.
+After all, according to Snow Forecast, Val d'Isere enjoyed 8.89m of snow, more than half as much again as its five year averages of 5.5m.
+Following 65 powder days during the season, Val d'Isere had a 're-opening' of non-glacier pistes and lifts in June for the first time in its 82 year history.
 Meanwhile, Zermatt had so much snow it had to close access because of extreme avalanche danger to road and rail routes, declaring that it was the most snow they'd had since the 1940s.

 But the 2017-18 season was especially good in Europe; not because it was unusually cold but mostly because moist westerly winds prevailed with regular heavy snowfalls.
 The Swiss Weather Institute noted that 'although snow up high was the best in years, below 1000m it was half the average for the season'.

-This snow supply was driven by very warm sea temperatures in the North Atlantic and Baltic through autumn and early winter.
-Warmer water makes for more evaporation and more cloud resulting in snowfall.
+This snow supply was driven by very warm sea temperatures, not in the Pacific but in the North Atlantic and Baltic through autumn and early winter.
+And, technically, warmer water makes for more evaporation and more cloud resulting in snowfall.

 Indeed, over the season, temperatures exceeded normal by 0.6 °C.